SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * After checking the content of your current directory, what have you done with the `wget`command?
 * Decompress the gff with the command `gzip -d file.gz`
 * Display the firsts and lasts lines of the gff file
-* Print the number of lines with the word genes in the gff file
+* Print the lines with the word `gene` in the gff file
 * Count the number of genes
 * Search for the nbs-lrr genes
 * Count lines without the word "putative"

 -----------------------